Bundling your auto and auto insurance policies under the same company is a convenient way to save hundreds on your insurance.

 And that is just your auto insurance discount.

 Many insurance companies throw in a discount for the other insurance policy you’re bundling with your auto policy.
 For example, Travelers showcases discounts of up to 13 percent off of your auto policy and up to 15 percent off of your home insurance when you bundle the coverages.
+On average nationwide, the homeowners insurance discount savings by bundling with auto is 20 percent.

 You can bundle more than home and auto